 2. Criminal Defense Attorney

 If you've been charged with a crime — misdemeanor or felony — a criminal defense lawyer is who you call first.
 Their job is to protect your constitutional rights, challenge evidence, negotiate plea deals, and represent you in court.
+Cases range from DUI and drug charges to assault, theft, and white-collar crimes.

 When to hire one: Immediately after being arrested or learning you are under investigation — before speaking to law enforcement.